 You must get Premera's approval for some services before the service is performed, or you may pay a penalty.
 This process is called prior authorization.
+You can find our medical policies at premera.com.

 There are two different types of prior authorization required: